cfengine/documentation/reference/language-concepts/namespaces.markdown

 ### Declaration

 Namespaces are declared with [`body file control`][file control#namespace].
 A namespace applies within a single file to all subsequently defined bodies following the namespace declaration until a different namespace has been declared or until the end of the file.

 [%CFEngine_include_example(namespace_declaration.cf)%]

+**Notes:**

+- Multiple namespaces can be declared within the same file
+- The same namespace can be declared in multiple files
+- The same namespace can be declared in the same file multiple times

 ### Accessing syntax elements between namespaces and the default namespace